 If your organisation would be interested in working with Open Justice to provide public legal education opportunities on legal topics of importance to your community, please contact us.

-The Digital Justice project gives students the opportunity to consider how technology can be used to support the public understanding of law.
+The Legal technology project gives students the opportunity to consider how technology can be used to support the public understanding of law.
 Students design and build apps and chatbots that provide legal information on a specified legal topic.

 The Open Justice Centre runs an in-house criminal justice clinic where students research and advise on live criminal cases under the direct supervision of a solicitor.